Consigned Aid Brazil: Is Loan Worth It?

 Whoever wins Auxílio Brasil can now take out a payroll loan.
 But the interest charged can be up to three times higher than other payroll loans on the market, such as those for retirees or civil servants.
 A small debt can turn into a huge snowball.
 Experts give tips on how to avoid the problem.

 What’s new?
 President Jair Bolsonaro (PL) sanctioned the law that allows the payroll loan of Auxílio Brasil.
-The limit of monthly installments for borrowers is 40% of Auxílio Brasil (which amounts to R$160).
+The monthly installment limit for borrowers is 40% of Auxílio Brasil (which amounts to R$160).
 There is no maximum interest rate per month.
 Each bank sets the value.

 How much will the loan be?
 It depends on the bank, but the maximum amount must be the amount that can be paid with up to R$ 160 per month.
 This is the limit value of the installment (40% of R$ 400).
 40% of R$600 is not considered because this R$600 is provisional.